KevinDziuba/Python-to-Arduino-Stepper-Motor/README.md

 Problem with current code:

-When testing the current code, Arduino recognizes to go the desired direction, however, my motor code where the robot x amount of steps is stuck in a loop.
+When testing the current code, Arduino recognizes to go the desired direction, however, in my motor code where the robot steps x amount of steps is stuck in a loop.

 For example: